timeplus-io/docs/docs/singlenode_install.md

 ## Bare Metal Install{#bare_metal}

 If your server or laptop is running Linux or MacOS, you can run the following command to download the package and start Timeplus Enterprise without any other dependencies.
+For Windows users, please follow [the guide](#docker) to run Timeplus Enterprise with Docker.

 ```shell
 curl https://install.timeplus.com | sh